OTEL Ingest Guide

 - Validate connectivity with

-otelcol --config test-collector.yaml --dry-run. - Check the gateway logs (
+otelcol --config test-collector.yaml --dry-run. - If running in Kubernetes, check the gateway logs (

-kubectl logs deploy/serviceradar-otel -n demo) for schema rejection or TLS errors. - Refer to the Troubleshooting Guide for rate limiting and export lag scenarios.
+kubectl logs deploy/serviceradar-otel -n <namespace>) for schema rejection or TLS errors. - Refer to the Troubleshooting Guide for rate limiting and export lag scenarios.

 Core Capability Metrics